andr-ew/nest_/doc/grid.md

 end
 ```

-1. `value`: the control value. the format of value depends on the control type and the `x` and `y` dimentions - see types for details.
+1. `value`: the affordance value. the format of value depends on the affordance type and the `x` and `y` dimentions - see types for details.
-2. `time`: the amount of time in seconds that a control is held before releasing. may be either a single number or a table of numbers following the format of `value`.
+2. `time`: the amount of time in seconds that an affordance is held before releasing. may be either a single number or a table of numbers following the format of `value`.
 3. `delta`: a bit of a wildcard - this may eiter represent the change in `value` or the change in time between sucessive interactions. may be either a single number or a table of numbers following the format of `value`.
 4. `add`: when `value` is a table of numbers, `add` is passed the index that has turned from 0 to 1 if it exists
 5. `rem`: when `value` is a table of numbers, `rem` is passed the index that has turned from 1 to 0 if it exists